Si Cranstoun

-Simon David Cranstoun (born October 1971) is a British singer who spent many years as a busker on the streets of London and performed in the Dualers, a ska band he formed with his brother Tyber, before becoming better known as a composer and singer of music influenced by 1950s and 1960s rock and roll and rhythm and blues.
+Simon David Cranstoun (born October 1971) is an English singer who spent many years as a busker on the streets of London and performed in the Dualers, a ska band he formed with his brother Tyber, before becoming better known as a composer and singer of music influenced by 1950s and 1960s rock and roll and rhythm and blues.

 Life

 Simon Cranstoun was born in Caterham, Surrey.
 His father, Bill Cranstoun, promoted Jamaican music in the 1960s.
 Si also loved 1950s and 1960s rock and roll and R&B music.
 Because he knew so many songs, he was chosen as singer for his high school band.
 He began to write songs at the age of 16.
 Cranstoun and his brother Tyber formed the Dualers, a ska band.
 Cranstoun spent twenty years as a street busker in London, and once was given 30p by Prime Minister Tony Blair.

 Cranstoun met his wife, Tamu, while singing in Croydon.
 They have a daughter and a son.
 He left the Dualers in 2010.
 He adopted a style that had more rock or rhythm and blues.
 He formed a band which started to get hired to perform in pubs and small venues.
 He said of the difficulty in getting started, "they just saw me as a reggae artist doing bebop and were a bit like: 'What is he doing here?'"
 In 2013, he performed with Little Richard in Las Vegas.
 He was spotted in April that year and signed up with Warner Music's East West label.
 His single "Caught in the Moonlight" was shortlisted on the BBC Radio 2 playlist, while album Modern Life peaked at number 30 on the OCC UK Albums chart in October 2014.